paiqo/Databricks-VSCode/README.md

 - Easy configuration via standard VS Code settings

 # Relase Notes
+**v0.8.5**:
+- added support for Databricks CLI profiles
+	- use Databricks CLI profiles to manage connections
+	- support `DATABRICKS_CONFIG_FILE` for custom config file locations
+- further improvements to the SQL Data browser
+	- Show Definition
+	- Datatypes for columns including complex columns (array, struct, map)
+	- Table and column comments
+	- improved tooltips and desciption
+- improved tooltip for Connections
+- fixed an issue with upload of whole workspace folders
+- fixed an issue with Azure KeyVault secret scopes
+-

 **v0.8.0**:
 - add SQL Data browser as in the Databricks UI
 - fixed an issue with Secrets - you can now add/delete secrets again